South Park Blocks

 Public park in Portland, Oregon, U.S.

 The South Park Blocks form a city park in downtown Portland, Oregon.
 The Oregonian has called it Portland's "extended family room", as Pioneer Courthouse Square is known as Portland's "living room".

 Twelve blocks in length, it is intersected by the Portland Streetcar and forms the Portland Cultural District and the greenspace at the center of Portland State University.
 The New York Times stated the blocks are "literally at the heart of the city's cultural life."
 Public artworks in the park include Shemanski Fountain (1926), In the Shadow of the Elm, Peace Chant, (1984), Alexander Phimister Proctor's Theodore Roosevelt, Rough Rider, and a statue of Abraham Lincoln.
 The park also contains approximately 337 elm, oak, and maple trees valued at $3.4 million, as well as roses.
 A plaque from the Lang Syne Society was placed in the South Park Blocks at Jefferson Street in 1991, commemorating the Great Plank Road.
+The property was added to the National Register of Historic Places in 2022.